Sami-Mangal/python-challenge-1/README.md

-# python-challenge-1Food Truck Ordering System
+### python-challenge-1    Food Truck Ordering System
-## This is Module 2 challenge.
+##### This is Module 2 challenge.
 This consists of python code for Food Truck ordering system.

 ## Table of Contents